rschramm9/MOTUS_KIOSK/README.md

 ### Hardware & Software Requirements

-I have quite successfully built and run the application in full kiosk mode on low-end  Intel NUC PC computers with Window 10 Pro pre-installed.
+I have quite successfully built and run the application in full kiosk mode on low-end Intel NUC PC computers with Window 10 Pro or Windows 11 Pro pre-installed.
 These are easily purchased used on eBay for as little as $100.
+Avoid any Windows 'Home Edition' versions.

 I have also built and run the application on Apple Mac OSX (but not as a locked down kiosk).

 These are the machines I have used:

 - NUC6CAY Celeron J3455 Processor 1.5Ghz 8GB Ram 120GB SSD w/wifi and Windows10 Pro (eBay $100)

-* NUC7i5BNH MiniPC QUadCore i5-78260U 8Gb w/128Gb SSD w/wifi and  Windows 10 Pro. (eBay $185)
+- NUC7i5BNH MiniPC QUadCore i5-78260U 8Gb w/128Gb SSD w/wifi and  Windows 11 Pro. (eBay $185)
-* CHUWI Larkbox PRO miniPC 6GbRam QuadCore 2.7Ghz Celeron J4125 with wifi and Windows 10 (Home Ed) $139 Amazon
+- Apple Macbook Pro (circa 2018) 2.9 Ghz Intel core i9  32Gb w/macOS  12.6  (my development system)

-* Apple Macbook Pro (circa 2018) 2.9 Ghz Intel core i9  32Gb w/macOS  12.6  (my development system)
+The touchscreen I use is : Dell 24 Touchscreen Model P2424HT (Dell.com ~$300).

-The touchscreen I use is : Dell 24 Touchscreen Model P2418HT (Dell.com $350)
+Also tested on a Viewsonic TD2760 which is a somewhat larger screen (27") at $480 new (found for much less on the used/ebay market)

 USB Keyboard and Mouse